naragurgel/bepresent/README.md

 ### Site Structure

-Be Present is a 4 sections and 2 pages website.
+Be Present is a 4 sections and 2 pages website and 404 pag customized.
 The home page is the default loading page. the other sections are accessible from the navigation menu at all times.

 ### Wireframes